 So Joseph was probably not a person of great courage.
 Like many people with much to lose, he was not going to risk his place and possessions readily.
 Yet while the disciples fled and hid, Joseph stepped forward and declared himself a loving friend of the Lord at the moment when it was most dangerous to do so.

 Pontius Pilate had just condemned Jesus Christ to death.
 There had been no public outcry of protest; His followers were demoralized, fearful, and silent.
 Even Pilate—perhaps especially Pilate, with his self-protective and hesitant nature—must have been impressed by the bravery of this man coming forward, alone, to ask for the body of the executed preacher.

 The Gospels tell us that Joseph was a good and just man, and had not consented to the Sanhedrin's decision to condemn Jesus.
 This was an act of fortitude.
 But asking for the body was even more of a risk, because it brought him to the notice of the Romans and of his fellow Jewish leaders, most of whom had wanted Jesus to die.
 Only by "taking courage," as Luke writes, could Joseph make such a request.

 The danger faced by the Myrrhbearing Women as they walked to the tomb was real.
-So was the fear of loss of position and security faced by Joseph.
+So was the fear of losing position and security faced by Joseph.
 But they all found their courage, because they were "waiting for the Kingdom of God" (Mark 15:45).
-They saw that Kingdom in Jesus Christ, and fear could never really hold them back again.
+They saw that Kingdom in Jesus Christ, and fear would never be able to hold them back again.